Coal Miner's Daughter (song): Background and composition

 The music and lyrics of "Coal Miner's Daughter" had been written entirely by Loretta Lynn.
 She composed the song in 1969, a year before its official recording.
 While writing the lyrics, Lynn composed the melody at the same time.
 The melody had originally been written in a bluegrass style, which matched the style of music she was raised singing.
 According to Lynn, she had trouble rhyming some of the song's words.
 "I had to match up words like “holler” and “daughter” and “water.”
 But after it was done, the rhymes weren't so important," Lynn wrote in her 1976 autobiography.
 Lynn spent several hours writing the remainder of the song.
 When it was completed, a total of nine verses were composed.

 The song recounts the day-to-day life of her childhood growing up in rural poverty in Butcher Hollow, Kentucky.
-In the lyrics, Lynn describes herself as the daughter a coal mining father.
+In the lyrics, Lynn describes herself as the daughter of a coal mining father.
 She recounted how her father also worked as a farmer growing corn.
 Along with her father, Lynn also wrote about her mother and how she worked tirelessly on household duties such as cleaning and washing.
 Subsequent verses recall Lynn's other childhood experiences and hardships, such as her mother reading the Bible by a coal-oil light or having bloody fingers from constantly doing the laundry using a wash board.
 Decades later, Lynn revealed that the song only hinted at other childhood experiences.
 "The song doesn’t tell half of it.
 If I told the whole story nobody would believe it now anyway."